Korean War Legacy Project

 Bio

 Bernard Clark was drafted into the Commonwealth Forces in 1951 and served in the Korean War.
 The British Commonwealth Forces included Britain, Australia, New Zealand, Canada, and India.
 When he was drafted into the military, he did not know where Korea was located.
 It took four to five weeks in a ship to get to Busan, Korea, and then he went beyond Seoul by train.
 During his time at the front lines, he lived in the trenches, fought along side troops from around the world, and faced many new fears in his life.
 He suffered a loss of friends while in Korea, and he had to deal with these losses as a young man.
-He was able to revisit Korea after the war, and he compared his time there in 1951 to the present time.
+He was able to revisit Korea after the war, and he compared his time there from 1951 to 1953 to the present time.

 Video Clips